JavaMoney/jsr354-ri/moneta-core/src/main/asciidoc/userguide.md

 ```

 In the above example, as long as the scale of 5 is never exceeded, no implicit rounding is performed.
 Bigger scales
-require rounding, when creating new instances of +FastMoney+.
+require rounding, when creating new instances of `FastMoney`.

 #### Other utility functions